htautau/externaltools/README.rst

    ./test

-You should see no errors.
+You should see no errors. *TODO: update the test script.*

 Using the Packages